Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

 \subsection{Ablation Studies}

 It is undoubted that our defenses require some settings to work well.
-However, these settings \emph{cannot be managed by attackers} unlike the assumptions of existing defenses.
-Due to space limit, below we only analyze one setting.
-For others, please refer to Appdx.~\ref{subsec:Additional-Ablation-Studies}.
+However, these settings \emph{cannot be managed by attackers} unlike the assumptions of most existing defenses \cite{Gao_etal_19Strip,Wang_etal_19Neural}.
+Below, we examine the contribution of lossy data compression to the performance of VIF, and the robustness of our proposed defenses to small amounts of training data and to large-norm triggers.
+For other ablation studies, please refer to Appdx.~\ref{sec:Additional-Results-of-Our-Defenses}.